nzfeng/signed-heat-demo/README.md

 ## Intrinsic re-meshing

 The GUI can perform intrinsic Delaunay refinement for better numerical behavior.
-If you choose to solve on an intrinsic mesh, exporting the solution will export the solution on the original mesh, using [L2 optimal transfer](http://geometry-central.net/surface/intrinsic_triangulations/function_transfer/#l2-optimal-transfer).
+If you choose to solve on an intrinsic mesh, you can either export the solution on the original mesh, using [L2 optimal transfer](http://geometry-central.net/surface/intrinsic_triangulations/function_transfer/#l2-optimal-transfer), or on the [common subdivision](https://geometry-central.net/surface/intrinsic_triangulations/common_subdivision/).

 ![screenshot of an intrinsically-remeshed mesh](media/IntrinsicRemesh.png)